shanewhiteman/reminder_project/readme.md

-Create a program that can give you a reminder after you give it:
+A program that can give you a reminder after you give it:

 1. What you want to be reminded of
 2. Date and time